acp25/react-portfolio/README.md

 # react_portfolio

-This is a single page web application built with React that I build to showcase my web projects.
+This is a single page web application built with React and present my new portfolio.

 ## Usage